- Forest mushroom

 - To prevent and treat cancer

-A Shiitake extract was found to be ineffective for the treatment of prostate cancer.
-However, an oral formulation of lentinan was shown to be effective in extending the survival in patients with stomach, colorectal, pancreatic, and liver cancers.
+A shiitake extract was found to be ineffective for the treatment of prostate cancer.
+However, an oral formulation of lentinan was shown to be effective in extending survival in patients with stomach, colorectal, pancreatic, and liver cancers.
 Larger studies are needed to confirm this effect.

 - To lower high cholesterol

 Compounds in shiitake have cholesterol-lowering effects in lab studies, but there is no proof from clinical trials of their ability to also lower cholesterol in people.

 - To stimulate the immune system

 Lentinan stimulates the activity of certain immune cells in lab studies and in people.
 However, it is unclear if lentinan or shiitake are effective in treating diseases such as AIDS and cancer.

 - To treat infections